-Currently, Ping Federate, Microsoft Active Directory Federation Services (AD FS), and, any SAML 2.0 Compliant Identity Provider are supported as single sign-on identity providers.
+Currently, Ping Federate, Microsoft Active Directory Federation Services (AD FS), and, with v8.5.5, any SAML 2.0 Compliant Identity Provider are supported as single sign-on identity providers.
 For information about how to deploy PingFederate, please visit their website.
 Visit this website for information about AD FS.